FScholsen/flist-ui/README.md

     ```

     This configuration currently doesn't work in older browsers.
 It needs additional configuration (See: [LitElement Build for production documentation](<#-LitElement-build-with-Rollup-(for-older-browsers)>)) to work in IE11.

-  It will extend the existing configuration in `babel.config.js` which will then be used by rollup (in the monorepo `rollup.config.js`).

-  You can define a different config in this per-package configuration file which will be added during the build process to `babel.config.js`.

     <!-- Use monorepo commands -->